Head and Neck Cancers

 At Mount Sinai Hospital, we specialize in comprehensive care and treatment for a wide variety of head and neck cancers.

-Our experts also work on ground-breaking research that helps develop new tests and personalized treatments for head and neck cancers.
+Our experts also work on groundbreaking research that helps develop new tests and personalized treatments for head and neck cancers.

 What to expect

-Early symptoms of head and neck cancer can include a lump or nodule, numbness, swelling, hoarseness, sore throat or difficulty moving the jaw or swallowing.
+Early symptoms of head and neck cancer can include a lump or nodule, numbness, swelling, hoarseness, a sore throat or difficulty moving the jaw or swallowing.

 It is important to tell your health-care provider if you experience any of these symptoms.
 Head and neck cancer is treatable when it is caught early.